Litiaina/litiaina-fcm-rs/README.md

 # Firebase Cloud Messaging API v1 Rust Crate

 This Rust crate provides a convenient way to send notifications using Firebase Cloud Messaging (FCM) API v1.
 It leverages async/await for asynchronous operations and supports loading service account credentials from a JSON file.
-Original fork from https://github.com/calalalizade/fcm-rs

 ## Installation